ashirahattia/ashirahattia.github.io/README.md

-website
+Angira Shirahatti Personal Website
 =======

-Starting repo for my personal website
+This repository contains all the files for my live-hosted personal website and projects
+email: ashirahattia@gmail.com